AUSAXS/AUSAXS/README.md

 # References
 Several articles documenting the methods used in this project are currently in various stages of development.
 The first, on the EM validation methods, is expected to be published soon.
 Direct links will be provided in this section once they are publically available.

-_This project is licenced under the GNU General Public Licence v3.
+_This project is licenced under the GNU Lesser General Public Licence v3.0.
 Alternative licencing arrangements can be discussed upon request.
 Supported by grant 1026-00209B from the Independent Research Fund Denmark._